James Weldon Johnson: Literary writing

-Johnson's first success as a writer was the poem "Lift Ev'ry Voice and Sing" (1899), which his brother Rosamond later set to music; the song became unofficially known as the "Negro National Anthem."
+Johnson's first success as a writer was the poem "Lift Ev'ry Voice and Sing" (1899), which his brother Rosamond later set to music; the song became unofficially known as the "Negro National Anthem".
 During his time in the diplomatic service, Johnson completed what became his best-known book, The Autobiography of an Ex-Colored Man, which he published anonymously in 1912.
 He chose anonymity to avoid any controversy that might endanger his diplomatic career.
 It was not until 1927 that Johnson acknowledged writing the novel, stressing that it was not a work of autobiography but mostly fictional.

 In this period, he also published his first poetry collection, Fifty Years and Other Poems (1917).
 It showed his increasing politicization and adoption of the black vernacular influences that characterize his later work.

 Johnson returned to New York, where he was involved in the Harlem Renaissance of the 1920s.
 He had a broad appreciation for black artists, musicians and writers, and worked to heighten awareness in the wider society of their creativity.
 In 1922, he published a landmark anthology The Book of American Negro Poetry, with a "Preface" that celebrated the power of black expressive culture.
 He compiled and edited the anthology The Book of American Negro Spirituals, which was published in 1925.

 He continued to publish his own poetry as well.
 Johnson's collection God's Trombones: Seven Negro Sermons in Verse (1927) is considered most important.
 He demonstrated that black folk life could be the material of serious poetry.
-He also comments on the violence of racism in poems such as "Fragment," which portrays slavery as against both God's love and God's law.
+He also comments on the violence of racism in poems such as "Fragment", which portrays slavery as against both God's love and God's law.

 Following the flourishing of the Harlem Renaissance in the 1920s, Johnson reissued his anthology of poetry by black writers, The Book of American Negro Poetry, in 1931, including many new poets.
 This established the African-American poetic tradition for a much wider audience and also inspired younger poets.

 In 1930, he published a sociological study, Black Manhattan (1930).
 His Negro Americans, What Now?
 (1934) was a book-length address advocating fuller civil rights for African Americans.
 By this time, tens of thousands of African Americans had left the South for Northern and Midwestern cities in the Great Migration, but the majority still lived in the South.
 There they were politically disenfranchised and subject to Jim Crow laws and white supremacy.
 Outside the South, many faced discrimination but had more political rights and chances for education and work.

+Johnson assisted playwright Annie Nathan Meyer in crafting the Broadway play Black Souls (1924) by editing the work for authenticity of language.
+The work is credited as "one of the earliest known 'lynching dramas' written by a white woman.